picklu/flask-reuploads/docs/getting_started.rst

     .. code-block:: python

         # IMAGES is a collection of the most common image suffixes.
-        from flask_uploads import IMAGES
+        from flask_reuploads import IMAGES
-        from flask_uploads import UploadSet
+        from flask_reuploads import UploadSet
         # Create your first `UploadSet`.
         photos = UploadSet("photos", IMAGES)